Overview

 Day 1 – Greater Kruger National Park

 Leaving the city of Johannesburg behind us we make our way east through the coalfields of Mpumalanga.
 Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
-This afternoon there will be an opportunity to join an optional Sundowner drive.
-Booking is essential and your guide can assist on departure this morning.
+This afternoon there will enjoy a Sundowner drive through the reserve.

 Day 2 – Kruger National Park